sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-00.md

 ### Setting up local debugging

-When you deploy this solution it automatically injects endpoints and configuration values into the secrets.json file used by .NET applications and exports these to environment variables for Python.
+When you deploy this solution it automatically injects endpoints and configuration values into the .env file stored in the .azure directory in a folder with the name of your resource group.
+Open the .env file.

 ### Update src\ChatAPI\appsettings.json

-1. Update "CosmosUri": "https://[accountname].documents.azure.com:443/" by replacing account name with the Cosmos DB Account deployed via azd.
-2. Update "Endpoint": "https://[accountname].openai.azure.com/" by replacing account name with the Azure Open AI Account deployed via azd.
+1. Update `"CosmosDBSettings:CosmosUri": "https://[accountname].documents.azure.com:443/"` with the AZURE_COSMOSDB_ENDPOINT value from the .env file.
+1. Update `"SemanticKernelServiceSettings:AzureOpenAISettings:Endpoint": "https://[accountname].openai.azure.com/"` with the AZURE_OPENAI_ENDPOINT value from the .env file.
+1. Update `"ApplicationInsights:ConnectionString": "[connectionstring]"` with the APP_INSIGHTS_CONNECTION_STRING value from the .env file.

 ## Activity 5: Compile and Run